ClusterM/coolboy-multirom-builder/README.md

 `make unif GAMES=games.list OUTPUT_UNIF=output.unf`

 ## Which games are supported
 COOLBOY supports games with **NROM** (mapper #0) and **MMC3** (mapper #4) mappers only.
 NROM is used by simple games without any mapper and MMC3 is the most popular mapper, so games support is good but not perfect.
-Also most non-MMC3 games can be patched to run on MMC3 mapper without any problem.
-Also, make sure that PRG RAM and CHR size requirements are met (see ["supported cartridges" section below](README.md#which-cartridges-are-supported-how-to-select-which-cartridge-to-buy)).
+Also, most non-MMC3 games can be patched to run on a MMC3 mapper without any problem.
+Make sure that PRG RAM and CHR size requirements are met (see ["supported cartridges" section below](README.md#which-cartridges-are-supported-how-to-select-which-cartridge-to-buy)).

-And one more thing with some weird buggy games.
+And one more thing about some weird buggy games.
 COOLBOY always uses writable CHR RAM even original game uses CHR ROM and it has not 'read-only' mode.
-So if game with CHR ROM writes to ROM for some weird reason, CHR data will be corrupted.
+So if game with CHR ROM writes to a ROM for some weird reason, CHR data will be corrupted.
 It can be fixed using ROM patches.
 Example game: Cowboy Kid.

 Also, please note that PRG RAM is not working correctly on *original* Famicoms and AV Famicoms without additional cartridge hardware modification.